MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-cdn.md

 Content Delivery Network is powered by [Azure Front Door](/azure/frontdoor/standard-premium/overview) to provide a fast, reliable, and modern cloud content delivery network.

 > [!NOTE]
-> For more information about other Azure service offerings, go to the  [Microsoft Azure Trust Center](https://azure.microsoft.com/support/trust-center/).<!--note from editor: Deleted the link to Azure Front Door because it's given in the preceding sentence.-->
+> For more information about other Azure service offerings, go to the  [Microsoft Azure Trust Center](https://azure.microsoft.com/support/trust-center/).

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]